 Male pattern baldness is quite common, which is a result of both genetic predisposition and lifestyle.
 It is a massive problem for many men.
 However, it does not have any impact on physical well-being and has no direct effect on erectile function.

 Nonetheless, male pattern baldness may negatively impact sexual life, as it results in the loss of self-esteem and confidence.
 Many men living with the problem have the reluctance to meet the opposite sex.

 There are very few treatments for the condition.

 What Is Rogaine?

 Rogaine is another name for minoxidil.
-Minoxidil is more commonly used topically as a solution or in an oil base, but doctors may also recommend oral dose.
+Minoxidil is more commonly used topically as a solution or in an oil base, but doctors may also recommend oral doses.
 Researchers do not fully understand how it works.